 Paragraph 2.4.1., amend to read:

-"2.4.1. [“Equivalent lamps and lamps authorized according to national legislation”]

-2.4.1.1.
+"2.4.1.
 "Equivalent lamps" means lamps having the same function and authorized in the country in which the vehicle is registered; such lamps may have different characteristics from those installed on the vehicle when it is approved on condition that they satisfy the requirements of this Regulation.

-[2.4.1.2.
-“Lamps authorized according to national legislation” means lamps differing from those covered by this UN Regulation authorized by the Contracting Party in which the vehicle is registered.]"
+"

 Paragraph 2.5.18., amend to read:

 "2.5.18.
-“Exterior courtesy lamp” means a lamp used to provide supplementary illumination to assist the entry and exit of the vehicle driver and passenger or in loading operations; vehicle user to identify, approach or depart; enter or exit; load or unload the vehicle."
+“Exterior courtesy lamp” means a lamp used to provide supplementary illumination to assist the entry and exit of the vehicle driver and passenger or in loading operations; vehicle user to approach or depart; enter or exit; load or unload the vehicle."

 Paragraph 2.5.20., amend to read: